Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

 Arguments:
 1. nblocks      (numeric, required) How many blocks are generated immediately.
-2. address      (string, required) The address to send the newly generated telestai to.
+2. address      (string, required) The address to send the newly generated meowcoin to.
 3. maxtries     (numeric, optional) How many iterations to try (default = 1000000).

 Result: